yutadd/TarkovInventoryAnalyzer/readme.md

 ## Instllation steps
 **NOTE:** Following steps is are only valid at current experiment version.
-Note: A tutorial video is also available below.
+A tutorial video is also available below.
 1. First, run this cmd to launch a server-side program.
     ```bash
     cd Server